GoogleCloudPlatform/spanner-migration-tool/postgres/README.md

 combination of `NOT NULL` and `UNIQUE`, and so primary key columns from PostgreSQL will be mapped to Spanner columns that are both primary keys and `NOT NULL`.

+### Foreign Keys

+The tool maps PostgreSQL foreign key constraints into Spanner foreign key constraints, and preserves constraint names where possible.
+Note that Spanner requires foreign key constraint names to be globally unique (within a database), but in postgres they only have to be unique for a table, so we add a uniqueness suffix to a name if needed.
+Spanner doesn't support `ON DELETE` and `ON UPDATE` actions, so we drop these.

-### Foreign Keys and Default Values
+### Default Values

-Spanner does not currently support foreign keys or default values.
+Spanner does not currently support default values.
 We drop these PostgreSQL features during conversion.

 ### Other PostgreSQL features